SuminJN/OSS_Final_Project/README.md

 * This project is to implement the game and run the game on Raspberry pi.
 * It's a game of avoiding bombs falling from the sky.
-* Randomly generated bombs fall from top to bottom.
-* The game ends when the character touches the bomb.

 * * *

 # __Why is this project useful?__

-* You can use pygame to implement your own game.
+* You can use Pygame to implement the game you want.
 * You can use Raspberry pi as your own game console.
 * If you have a monitor and keyboard, you can enjoy the game anywhere!